awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-express-clustering.md

 1. Your environment will be updated after a few minutes\.
 Once the environment is green and ready, refresh the URL to verify it worked\.
 You should see a web page that says "Welcome to Express"\.

 You can access the logs for your EC2 instances running your application\.
-For instructions on accessing your logs, see [Viewing Logs from Amazon EC2 Instances in Your Elastic Beanstalk Environment](using-features.logging.md)\.
+For instructions on accessing your logs, see [Viewing logs from Amazon EC2 instances in your Elastic Beanstalk environment](using-features.logging.md)\.

 Next, let's update the Express application to use Amazon ElastiCache\.